-- Non-payment of Services; - Tariffs which are not cost-reflective; - Rising electricity cost and Inclining Block Tariff implementation; - Higher water purification cost due to pollution; - Implementation of free basic service (Indigent); - Growing dependency of intergovernmental fiscal grants, for everyday operations; - Low and underutilization of revenue base; - Macro-economic factors and challenges outside control of Municipalities; - Non-existence of Credible of billing data; - Issues of Licensing Function done at LMs (Function of Province).
-Research has to be done by Steve Tshwete Local Municipality and NDM in respect of allocation licensing income;
+- Non-payment of Services; - Tariffs which are not cost-reflective; - Rising electricity cost and Inclining Block Tariff implementation; - Higher water purification cost due to pollution; - Implementation of free basic service (Indigent); - Growing dependency of intergovernmental fiscal grants, for everyday operations; - Low and underutilization of revenue base; - Macro-economic factors and challenges outside control of Municipalities; - Non-existence of Credible of billing data valuation roll and financial system descripencies; - Non cost reflective issues of Licensing Function done at LMs (Function of Province).
+Research has to be done by Steve Tshwete Local Municipality and NDM in respect of allocation licensing income; - Non elimination of irregular, unauthorised, fruitless and wasteful expenditure; - Non alignment of Budget with IDP and performance objectives;

-- Non elimination of irregular, unauthorised, fruitless and wasteful expenditure; - Non alignment of Budget with IDP and performance objectives; - No improvement of distribution losses; - Non adherence to minimum competency levels; - Inadequate procurement and contract management; - Implementation of Supply Chain Management policies to create jobs and stimulate local economy; - Lack of demand management and procurement plan.
+- No improvement of distribution losses; - Non adherence to minimum competency levels and loss of competent staff; - Inadequate procurement and contract management; - Implementation of Supply Chain Management policies to create jobs and stimulate local economy; - Lack of demand management and procurement plan. - Non compliance to legislation - Poor asset management - Continious introduction of new GRAP standards - Introduction of mSCOA - Outdated procedures